GymRat1003/Amazon-Scraper/README.md

 # Amazon-Scraper
+Motivation:
+Ever got bored of scrolling endlessly for products?
+Well, that was me.
+Which is why I created this program to make the process more straightforward and automated.

 Disclaimer:
 This is by no means a godsend scraper.
 It returns the first page of search results, from Amazon.